davidysoards/soards-me-blog/src/site/posts/easy-headless-wordpress-with-nuxt-netlify/index.md

 ---
 title: Easy Headless Wordpress with Nuxt & Netlify
+subtitle: Setting up Wordpress
-description: Setting up Wordpress as a Headless CMS
+description: Setting up Wordpress as a Headless CMS for use with Nuxt and Netlify
 date: 2020-09-12T18:06:53.883Z
 mainImage: wp-nuxt-netlify.png
 tags: